Microsoft offers new accessibility testing service for PC and Xbox games – TechCrunch

 Some argue that adding or subtracting some features can interfere with the way a game is “meant” to be played.
 And indeed one does struggle to imagine how famously difficult and obtuse games like the Dark Souls series could integrate such changes gracefully.
 But for one thing, that is a consideration for very smart developers to work out on their end, and for another, these options of which we speak are almost all able to be toggled or adjusted, as indeed many things can be even in the most hardcore titles.
 And that’s without speaking to the lack of consideration for others in different circumstances evinced in such a sentiment.

-Microsoft has made several moves towards accessibility in gaming in recent years, the most prominent of which must be the Xbox Adaptive Controller, which lets people plug in all manner of assistive devices to work as joysticks, buttons, and triggers — making it much easier for much wider spectrum of people to play games on the company’s platforms.
+Microsoft has made several moves toward accessibility in gaming in recent years, the most prominent of which must be the Xbox Adaptive Controller, which lets people plug in all manner of assistive devices to work as joysticks, buttons and triggers — making it much easier for a much wider spectrum of people to play games on the company’s platforms.